hristogochev/merkle_hash/README.md

 let merkle_hash = find_merkle_hash(&hashes);
 ```

-### Example: Get the merkle hash of a collection of blake3 hashes
+### Example: Get the hash of a collection of blake3 hashes

 The following code demonstrates how to use the merkle hash function to get the single merkle hash from a few blake3 hashes: